developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/elements/index.md

 -----

 ## Meta Tags
 RhoElements 2.x and Enterprise Browser both support the configuration of app functionality "on-the-fly" through the use of meta tags.
-Enterprise Browser was engineered to be backward compatible with this feature, and therefore should implement RE 2.x meta tags for Android and Windows Mobile/CE with no changes required. **As a precaution, confirm that the tags were specified properly, as below**.
+Enterprise Browser was engineered to be backward compatible with this feature, and therefore should implement RE 2.x meta tags for Android and Windows Mobile/CE with no changes required. **As a precaution, confirm that the tags are specified properly, as below**.

 Example meta-tag specification: